pvanallen/delft-ai-toolkit/docs/action.md

 ### Analogin - Starts or stops values from an analog input sensor
-* *Action* - Start tells the virtual or physical device to start or stop sending values.
+* ***Action*** - Start tells the virtual or physical device to start or stop sending values.
-* *Port* - Specifies the robot hardware port the sensor is connected to (1-8).
+* ***Port*** - Specifies the robot hardware port the sensor is connected to (1-8).
   * It is possible to have the robot send more than one sensor data at a time.
 Plug your sensors into one of the six analog inputs on the Adafruit Crikit Hat (the ultrasonic distance sensor is normally plugged into input 1)
-* *Interval* - Milliseconds of delay between each sensor value sent.
+* ***Interval*** - Milliseconds of delay between each sensor value sent.
 E.g. 50ms means that values will be sent 20 times per second

 ### Touch - Starts or stops values from a touch input sensor
-* *Action* - Start tells the physical device to start or stop sending values.
+* ***Action*** - Start tells the physical device to start or stop sending values.
-* *Port* - Specifies the port the touch wire is connected to.
+* ***Port*** - Specifies the port the touch wire is connected to.
   * It is possible to have the robot send more than one sensor at a time.
 Connect your sensing wires to one of the four touch inputs on the Adafruit Crikit Hat (labeled 1-4)
-* *Interval* - Milliseconds of delay between each sensor value sent.
+* ***Interval*** - Milliseconds of delay between each sensor value sent.
 E.g. 50ms means that values will be sent 20 times per second

 ### Delay - Pauses this sequence of actions
-* *Time* - Seconds of delay before the next action (can be fractional)
+* ***Time*** - Seconds of delay before the next action (can be fractional)

 ### Text To Speech - Convert text to spoken word
-* *Model* - Select the model to perform the TTS, Watson (cloud), Pico (edge, robot only)
+* ***Model*** - Select the model to perform the TTS, Watson (cloud), Pico (edge, robot only)
+  * **Note**: - To use the Watson model, you must enter the API Key/IAM key obtained from your Watson account ([more info](../watson.md)) in the Unity menu Delft AI Toolkit>Show Settings
-* *Virtual or Physical Robot* - Whether the speech is generated on the Physical robot (**Phys**), the Unity Virtual robot (**Virt**), or both (**Both**)
+* ***Virtual or Physical Robot*** - Whether the speech is generated on the Physical robot (**Phys**), the Unity Virtual robot (**Virt**), or both (**Both**)
-* *Time* - Number of seconds the action waits before passing control to the next action
+* ***Time*** - Number of seconds the action waits before passing control to the next action
-* *Voice* - Select a language, country, voice combination.
+* ***Voice*** - Select a language, country, voice combination.
 Not all voices are available in all models.
 (Note: we are looking into making a gender neutral voice available).
 Typically, the "1" version is a male voice, and the "2" version is female.
-* *Utterance* - The text to be spoken
+* ***Utterance*** - The text to be spoken
-* **Note**: - To use the Watson model, you must enter the API Key/IAM key obtained from your Watson account ([more info](../watson.md)) in the Unity menu Delft AI Toolkit>Show Settings

 ### Speech To Text - Transcribe spoken words to text
-* *Model* - Only Watson currently (limited to the languages IBM offers), and this option is not shown.
+* ***Model*** - Only Watson currently (limited to the languages IBM offers), and this option is not shown.
 In the future, we hope to also implement [DeepSpeech by Mozilla](https://hacks.mozilla.org/2019/12/deepspeech-0-6-mozillas-speech-to-text-engine/), which is an edge based system (i.e. no internet connection required).
+  * **Note**: - To use the Watson model, you must enter the iamkey obtained from your Watson account in the Unity menu: Delft AI Toolkit>Show Settings
-* *Virtual or Physical Robot* - Whether the speech is transcribed on the Physical robot (**Phys**), the Unity Virtual robot (**Virt**), or both (**Both**)
+* ***Virtual or Physical Robot*** - Whether the speech is transcribed on the Physical robot (**Phys**), the Unity Virtual robot (**Virt**), or both (**Both**)
-* *Length* - Seconds the device listens before turning off microphone and transcribing.
+* ***Length*** - Seconds the device listens before turning off microphone and transcribing.
 Control passes immediately on to the next action regardless of setting
-* *Language* - Select a language, country combination.
+* ***Language*** - Select a language, country combination.
 Not all languages are available in all models.
-* **Note**: - To use the Watson model, you must enter the iamkey obtained from your Watson account in the Unity menu: Delft AI Toolkit>Show Settings

-### Recognize - Perform object recognition from the camera
+### Recognize - Perform object recognition from the robot camera or by tag in the Unity virtual environment
-* *Recognition Model* - Select the machine learning model to be used.
-The models are well known models - they are simple and fast at the top of the list, and more accurate and slower at the bottom of the list.
+* ***Recognition Model*** - If you are doing "phys" recognition with the robot camera, select the machine learning model to be used.
 In the Unity virtual environment, the Recognition Model setting has no effect.
+The models listed include several well-known models such as [mobilenet](https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md) and [squeezenet](https://en.wikipedia.org/wiki/SqueezeNet).
+These models are based on different datasets (image databases), and use different machine learning techniques.
+They vary in speed and accuracy - the user is encouraged to experiment with different models to experience how well they work for the user's application.
+  * **Create a custom [Teachable Machine](https://teachablemachine.withgoogle.com) model**: The action's models begin with "teachable1" through "teachable3", which allow the user to install up to three custom models from the Google's Teachable Machine).
+See the ["teachable" documentation](teachable.md) to understand how to create and install a custom model trained on your own images and categories.
-  * **Note**: True object recognition happens on the robot through its camera, but in the virtual environment "recognition" occurs by putting a Unity tag on the gameobject in the scene.
-Whatever the robot is pointed at will return the tag name applied to the object it "sees."
-Note also that the pan/tilt on the virt robot affects what it "sees" and the direction of the higher tilt surface is what it is pointing at.
+  * **Note**: True object recognition happens on the robot through its actual camera.
+Be sure to check that the camera is taking an adequate photo -- the image is on the Raspberry Pi: /home/pi/delft-ai-toolkit/delft-image.jpg.
+In the "virt" Unity environment "recognition" occurs by putting a Unity tag on any gameobject in the scene.
+Whatever the virtual robot gameobject is pointed at, will return the tag name on the object it "sees."
+Note also that the pan/tilt on the "virt" robot affects what it "sees" and the direction forward from the upper "tilt" surface is what it is pointing at.
+* ***Threshold*** - For "phys" recognition with the camera, this sets the minimum confidence level of categories recognized by the model.
+For example, the recognition model will return up to five top objects recognized in the camera image.
+Each category recognized has a value (0-1) that is the model's confidence level.
+By setting this, the model will only return categories with confidence higher than this amount.
-  * **Minimum distance** - In the virtual environment, the number in the action determines if the recognition returns the tag of the object it is "seeing"/pointing at.
-If it is close enough (i.e. )
+* ***Minimum distance*** - In the virtual environment, this number determines if the recognition returns the tag of the object it is pointing at.
+If the tagged object is close enough (i.e. within this minimum distance), the action returns the tag on the nearby object.

-### Touch - Starts or stops values from the capacitive touch sensors (**phys** robot only)
+### Touch - Get values from the capacitive touch sensors (**phys** robot only)
-* *Action* - Start tells the physical device to start sending values.
-Stop ends the sending of values
+* ***Action*** - **Start** tells the robot to start sending values. **Stop** ends the sending of values
-* *Port* - Specifies the port of the touch sensor (1-4).
+* ***Port*** - Specifies the port of the touch sensor (1-4).
   * It is possible to have the robot send more than one sensor at a time.
 Plug your conductive wire (e.g. copper tape, or alligator clips) into one of the four touch inputs on the CRICKIT
-* *Interval* - Milliseconds of delay between each sensor value sent.
+* ***Interval*** - Milliseconds of delay between each sensor value sent.
 E.g. 50ms means that values will be sent 20 times per second

+### Train - Collects a series of images from the robot camera (**phys** robot only)
+* **Note**: - It may be best to use this long running (several minutes) action without any other actions to prevent conflicts or distractions.
+The robot will turn on it's LEDs, and use voice to count down before each image is captured.
+See the ["Teachable Machine" documentation](teachable.md) for more information on the use of this action
+* ***Category Name*** - Sets the name of the directory where the series of images are stored on the robot.
+* ***Delay*** - Sets the amount of time in seconds between each photo captured
+* ***Number of Images to Capture*** - Specifies how many images to capture for training this category